meeb/whoisit/README.md

 of information.
 If `raw=True` is passed a large dict of the raw RDAP response will be returned.
 If the query fails a `whoisit.errors.QueryError` exception will be raised.
-If no bootstrap data is loaded a `whoisit.errors.BootstrapError` exception will be raised.
+If no bootstrap data is loaded a `whoisit.errors.BootstrapError` exception will be raised. if `allow_insecure_ssl=True` is passed the RDAP queries will allow weaker SSL handshakes.
 Examples:

 ```python